Vhou-Atroph/TT-Damage-Calculator/README.md

 ### Python Package

-Downloading the Toontown Damage Calculator as a Python package will require [downloading the Python programming language](https://www.python.org/downloads/).
+Downloading the Toontown Damage Calculator as a Python package will require [downloading the Python programming language](https://www.python.org/downloads/) and [pipx](https://pipx.pypa.io/stable/installation/).
 Once this is done, you can open your command terminal and run the following command:

 ```shell
 pipx install tt_damage_calculator
 ```

+If you don't want to use pipx, `pip install tt_damage_calculator` should also work.

 This will install the calculator as a Python package to your computer.
 You can run the calculator from the command line by inputting one of the following commands into your terminal: